Challenges in the Life of Mike Johnson in a Detailed Timeline

 Resilience and perseverance in the journey of Mike Johnson.
 A timeline of obstacles and growth.

-Mike Johnson is an American lawyer and politician who has served as the 56th Speaker of the House since 2023.
-A Republican, he has represented Louisiana's 4th congressional district in the House of Representatives since 2017, currently serving his fifth term.
+Mike Johnson is an American politician and lawyer currently serving as the 56th Speaker of the House since 2023.
+A Republican, he has represented Louisiana's 4th congressional district in the House of Representatives since 2017, now in his fifth term.

 1984: Father Injured in Fire

-In 1984, Pat Johnson, Mike Johnson's father, was severely injured and disabled in a fire while serving with the Shreveport Fire Department.
-A fellow firefighter died in that fire.
+In 1984, Mike Johnson's father, Pat Johnson, was severely injured in a fire while serving with the Shreveport Fire Department, where a fellow firefighter died.

 August 2012: Resigned from Pressler School of Law

-On May 8, 2024, Representative Greene introduced a motion to vacate Johnson's speakership.
-The House voted to table the motion, allowing Johnson to remain speaker.
+On May 8, 2024, Representative Greene introduced a motion to vacate Johnson's speakership, but the House voted to table the motion, allowing Johnson to remain speaker.
+The vote was 359 to 43.
+Democrats who supported Johnson cited his role in providing funding for the federal government and Ukraine.

-In May 2024, an effort to oust Mike Johnson from the speakership failed with two-thirds of the House voting to keep him in office.
+An effort to oust Johnson from the speakership in May 2024 failed with two-thirds of the House voting to keep him in office.